Finding a Bilingual Trauma Therapist

 Ask for recommendations: Friends, family, or community groups may know bilingual therapists who specialize in trauma.

-Check credentials and experience: Look for therapists who have training in trauma-informed care and evidence-based approaches.
+Check credentials and experience: Look for therapists trained in trauma-informed care and evidence-based approaches.

-Schedule a consultation: Many therapists offer a brief phone or video consultation to see if you feel comfortable with their style and approach.
+Schedule a consultation: Many therapists offer a brief phone or video consultation to help you determine whether you feel comfortable with their style and approach.

 Consider cultural responsiveness: Choose a therapist who respects and understands your cultural background and values.